RodinGolodin/api_final_yatube/README.md

 ## How to use
 1. Fork and clone the repository
-2. Set up a virtual environment and install dependencies from requirements.txt
+2. Set up a virtual environment
+3. Install the dependencies: `pip install -r requirements.txt`

 ## Authorization
-To get access to the API, create a new user in Yatube and make a POST request to /api/v1/token/ with the **username** and **password**, after which you will receive a token.
+To get access to the API, create a new user in Yatube and make a POST request to `/api/v1/token/` with the **username** and **password**, after which you will receive a token.
 When using the API, pass the token in the header as **Authorization: Bearer <token>**.

 ## Responses
-Sample POST request to /api/v1/posts:
+Sample POST request to `/api/v1/posts`:
     `{
         "text":"Chandler and I are getting married!",
     }`